MedVisBonn/OCT-Annotation-Tool/README.rst

 If you use our software as part of a scientific project, please cite the corresponding publication

 * Shekoufeh Gorgi Zadeh, Maximilian W.M.
 Wintergerst, Thomas Schultz: Uncertainty-Guided Semi-Automated Editing of CNN-based Retinal Layer Segmentations in Optical Coherence Tomography.
 In: Proc.
-EG Workshop on Visual Computing in Biology and Medicine (VCBM), pp. 107-115, Eurographics, 2018.
+EG Workshop on Visual Computing for Biology and Medicine (VCBM), pp. 107-115, Eurographics, 2018.

 Authors
 ----------